jaykay12/tech/_posts/2024-3-11-multithreading-concurrency-advanced.md

 }
 ```

-It’s an extension of Future.
+It’s an extension of Future(introduced in Java5).

 When we use this, behind the scene it’s delegating the tasks into several threads.
 It actually uses the global ForkJoinPool => commonPool to execute the tasks in parallel.
 If we want, we can pass our own thread pool also.

 ```java